8 Types of Business Entities in Poland

 7. Limited Liability Company

-One of the most common types of business structures in Poland is limited liability company.
+A limited liability company is the most common types of companies in Poland used by foreign investors.
 The liability of the stockholders is capped at their contributions.

 Pros: